github/Dynamic-Template-Engine/README.md

 const eventTransformer = new EventTransformer();
 const renderedTemplate = await evenTransformer.ConstructEventJson(templateType,sourceType, eventJson);
 ```
+## Features
+Current features supported are:
+- Picking templates from a separate public repo.
+- Picking up two different types of templates: namely Liquid and Handlebars.
+- Two seperate groups of templates: card renderers and event transformers.
+Features not supported yet, but planned:
+- Partial template support.
 ## Questions?
 Need help?
 Please fill out GitHub's [Support form](https://support.github.com/contact?subject=Re:+GitHub%2BSlack+Integration) and your request will be routed to the right team at GitHub.